 Ventura County is a vibrant community reliant on a transportation system to move goods produced, consumed or passing through the County.
 Leading generators of freight movement in Ventura County are production by the manufacturing and agricultural sectors, imports and exports passing through the Port of Hueneme, Naval Base Ventura County logistics, local household and business consumption, and interregional commerce between Los Angeles and Santa Barbara County.
-Continued economic development and quality of life in Ventura County requires an increase in local investments and leveraging of state, federal and private funds for improved roadways and multi-modal connectivity throughout the County.
+Continued economic development and quality of life in Ventura County requires local investments and leveraging of state, federal and private funds for improved roadways and multi-modal connectivity throughout the County.

 Demand for freight movement is driven by both producers and consumers of goods.
-The agricultural industry, manufacturing, wholesale trade, and transportation and warehousing industries generate approximately 1/3 of the County's economic output and rely on the road and rail system for deliveries of materials to supply production and to bring products to market.
+Nearly all businesses rely on the road and rail system for deliveries of materials to supply production and to bring products to market.